-Former Coca-Cola Employees from Cincinnati Bottling Works Plant Risk Mesothelioma from Coca-Cola asbestos exposure
+Former Employees from Cincinnati Bottling Works Plant Risk Mesothelioma from Coca-Cola asbestos exposure

 Nearly any former worker at the Coca-Cola Bottling Works in Cincinnati could be at risk of developing serious health issues, including asbestosis, lung cancer, and mesothelioma.